wbartlett1/Data400_Final_Project/README.md

 ├── collect_flights.py          # Main data collection script
 ├── requirements.txt            # Python package dependencies
 ├── .gitignore                 # Git ignore rules
-└── README.md                  # You are here! 📍
+└── README.md                  # You are here
 ```

 ### 📄 File Descriptions

 #### `collect_flights.py`
-The heart of the data collection system!
 This script:
 - Connects to the Amadeus API using secure credentials
 - Queries flight offers for major airport routes
 - Handles pagination and rate limiting
 - Stores data in structured CSV format
+- Uploads data directly to Dropbox
 - Includes error handling and logging

 #### `.github/workflows/`
 Contains the GitHub Actions configuration that automatically runs `collect_flights.py` on a schedule.
 This ensures we're constantly gathering fresh data without manual intervention.
+The workflow runs twice daily at 12:00 AM and 12:00 PM UTC.

 #### `code/`
 Houses all analysis and modeling scripts:
-- **Exploratory Data Analysis**: Understanding price distributions, seasonal patterns, and route popularity
+- **Exploratory Data Analysis**: Understanding price distributions, seasonal patterns, route popularity, and much nmore!
 - **Feature Engineering**: Creating meaningful predictors from raw data
 - **Modeling**: Building and evaluating machine learning models

 #### `data/`
-Stores all collected flight data in organized subdirectories. *Note: Large data files are gitignored to keep the repo lightweight.*
+Stores a sample of the data for our project. *Note: Large data files are gitignored to keep the repo lightweight.*

 #### `requirements.txt`
 Lists all Python packages needed to run the project.
 Install with: